Acupuncture for endometriosis pain Melbourne

-What would my Chinese medicine doctor do to help?
+What would my acupuncture doctor do to help?

 From a Chinese medicine perspective endometriosis is simply seen as a disruption of the normal flow of blood and energy through the uterus and abdominal cavity.

-Acupuncture treatment for endometriosis pain would be aimed at gently ‘asking’ the body to use its own inherent healing capabilities to clear blockages and resume normal functioning.
+Our endometriosis treatment option would be aimed at gently ‘asking’ the body to use its own inherent healing capabilities to clear blockages and resume normal functioning.